 Private Student Loans

-Private student loans are granted and managed by regular lending institutions – banks, college foundations, various state agencies – and typically charge a higher fixed or variable-interest rate than federally funded loan programs.
-Private student loans are credit-based, meaning student borrowers with better credit scores will pay lower interest rates than those with lower scores because banks assess risk to each borrower.Learn more about private student loans
+Private student loans are granted and managed by lending institutions – banks, credit unions, college foundations – and typically charge a higher fixed or variable-interest rate than federally funded loan programs.
+Private student loans are credit-based, meaning student borrowers with high credit scores will pay lower interest rates than those with low scores because banks assess the risk of each borrower.

-Process for Consolidating Federal Student Loans
+Federal vs. Private Student Loans

 Federal Student Loan Repayment Plans